wturner123/azurestack-docs/.github/pull_request_template.md

 # Checklist:

-- [ ] Have you run a grammar and spell checks against your submission?
+- [ ] Have you run grammar and spell checks against your submission?
 - [ ] Have you tested the changes locally?
 - [ ] Have you tested whether the hyperlinks are working properly?
 - [ ] Did you add the examples wherever applicable?